Marketing Demystified: The Only 11 Principles You'll Ever Need To Build A Profitable Online Business

 It’s all about finding the needs of your audience and fulfilling them with the right products in a profitable manner.

-To become a successful marketer, you need to get over your obsession of finding the next “loophole in the system” or the next secret strategy that’ll make you a millionaire overnight.
+To become a successful marketer, you need to get over your obsession with finding the next “loophole in the system” or the next secret strategy that’ll make you a millionaire overnight.

 No “done for you” product or “secret strategy” will help you unless you invest in yourself and learn the basics of marketing.